Karen Henry

 - School of Nursing, Midwifery and Public Health

-Karen is delighted to return to the University of Suffolk as a lecturer in midwifery, where she studied for her BSc Hons degree and qualified as a midwife in 2018.
-Since then, she has practised as a midwife locally in various settings, such as a midwifery-led birthing unit, consultant-led labour ward, maternity triage, and the antenatal and postnatal ward.
-Karen also has experience being a link midwife for autism and learning disabilities and is a mental health first aider.
+When joining the midwifery team as a lecturer in 2022, Karen was delighted to return to the University of Suffolk as she studied the BSc Hons Midwifery degree here and, qualified as a midwife in 2018.
+Since that time, Karen has practised as a midwife locally in a variety of settings such as a midwifery led birthing unit, a consultant led labour ward, maternity triage plus the antenatal and postnatal ward.
+Karen also has experience of being a link midwife for autism and learning disabilities and is a mental health first aider.

-As a midwifery student, Karen participated in an interprofessional learning module.
-She created a communication tool for autistic women to enable them to share their support needs with maternity staff.
-In 2018 Karen was nominated for, and awarded a place on, the Florence Nightingale Foundation leadership scholarship.
-The scholarship enabled her to extend her original work, creating a series of support plans which have been used in the local hospital since 2020.
+During her time as a midwifery student, Karen participated in an interprofessional learning module, where she created a communication tool for autistic women to enable them to share their support needs with maternity staff.
+In 2018 Karen was nominated for, and awarded a place on the Florence Nightingale Foundation leadership scholarship.
+The scholarship enabled her to extend her original work, to create a series of support plans which, have been used in the local hospital since 2020.

-The plans now form part of the NHS England Maternity Transformations project, which aims to reduce inequity and inequality in healthcare settings.
+The plans now form part of the NHS England Maternity Transformations project which, aims to reduce the inequity and inequality in healthcare settings.
 Karen wrote and took part in filming a training video to enhance staff knowledge and hopes the plans will support autistic women to navigate maternity services, plus equip them with ideas for reasonable adjustments to make clinical environments accessible for them.
-The plans are also being modified to support non-English speaking women.
+The plans are also being modified to support non-English speaking women too.

-The drive to improve maternity experiences for autistic people motivated Karen to study for an MA in Education at the Manchester Metropolitan University whilst working as a midwife.
-Ultimately, Karen envisages a maternity service where women feel safe and supported enough to thrive and embrace parenthood and where maternity staff feel confident to support them in this.
+The drive to improve maternity experiences for autistic people was the motivation for Karen to study an MA in education at the Manchester Metropolitan University whilst working as a midwife.
+Ultimately, Karen envisages a maternity service where women feel safe and supported enough to thrive and embrace parenthood where maternity staff feel confident to support them in this.

-Karen is also a founding member of a maternity autism research group which is a collective of autistic researchers, university lecturers, authors, mothers and midwives.
-They aim to create a website to showcase the latest research and provide resources to aid care provision for professionals, plus resources and information specifically for autistic people.
-She is currently co-writing a book for health professionals and would like to study at PhD level within the next few years.
+Karen is also a founding member of a maternity autism research group which, is a collective of autistic researchers, university lecturers, authors, mothers and midwives.
+Their aim is to create a website to showcase the latest research and provide resources to aid care provision for professionals plus, resources and information specifically for autistic people.
+Karen sits on the editorial board for The Practising Midwife/All4Maternity journal.
+She has published several journal articles, has co-authored a book for health professionals and has contributed to book chapters.
+Included in this work is a Royal College of Midwives neurodiversity toolkit which aims to support neurodivergent midwifery students from the point of application to qualification and beyond.
+In recognition of her work, Karen was short listed for a 2024 Royal College of Midwives award for equity, equality and diversity and won a ‘Stars of Suffolk’ staff award in October 2024.

-Karen says that within all her roles and responsibilities, women-centred care is always at the heart of everything she does, fuelled by her values of kindness, openness, honesty and provision of excellent care.
-Her love of learning enhances her ability to provide evidence-based care around the latest research.
-She, therefore, feels excited to support the next generation of midwives, to teach them the art and science of midwifery so they can give excellent quality, safe and effective midwifery care to women and embrace such values for themselves.
+Karen says that within all her roles and responsibilities, women centred care is always at the heart of everything she does, and this is fuelled by her personal values of kindness, openness, honesty and provision of excellent care.
+Karen’s love of learning enhances her ability to provide evidence-based care around the latest research.
+She therefore feels excited to support the next generation of midwives, to teach them the art and science of midwifery so they can give excellent, quality, safe and effective midwifery care to women and embrace such values for themselves.

 In 2019, Karen was awarded a place on the Florence Nightingale Foundation leadership scholarship where she was supported to develop a service improvement (QI) project.
 Karen created a series of communication support plans for autistic women accessing maternity care which are now being used in Ipswich Hospital.